 - Couples and families who pray together on Maha Shivratri believe it strengthens their bond and brings harmony.

-- Shiva is known as the conqueror of death and worshipping him on Maha Shivratri helps one to overcome from the fear of death and other insecurities.
+- Shiva is known as the conqueror of death, and worshipping him on Maha Shivratri helps one to overcome the fear of death and other insecurities.

 - Praying to Shiva, especially with the Maha Mrityunjaya Mantra, is believed to protect you from accidents, illness and misfortune.